If someone has ever asked you this question “are you really, okay?” raise a finger up…

-However, if you are a calm person that hardly raises his/her voice in an argument, you will attract lots of attention as your loved ones might be surprised by your action.
+However, if you are a calm person that hardly raises his/her voice in an argument, you will attract lots of attention.

-The questions may not come immediately but be fully aware that they will ask the “Are you really, okay?” question.
+The questions may not come immediately but they will ask the “Are you really, okay?” question.

-Personal reasons for asking yourself the are you really okay question
+Now let’s consider 4 reasons for asking yourself “are you really okay”?

-The major reason you will ask yourself the are you really okay question, is due to an unexplainable sadness.
+One major reason to ask yourself this question is an unexplainable sadness.

-Next time you ask yourself this question, I think it is time to do some serious meditation.
+Next time you ask yourself this question, it is best to practice meditation.

-There are some days where you just don’t feel like doing anything.
-That’s completely fine and okay.
+There are some days you just don’t feel like doing anything, that’s fine.

 Take a day off to chill, visit the spa, hang out with your friends or watch a movie.

-However, if this continues for days, weeks, months and suddenly becomes your new routine, then something is absolutely wrong somewhere.
+However, if this continues for days, weeks, months and becomes your new routine, then something is wrong.

-A lack of motivation to perform your job might ultimately be due to pressure from work.
+A lack of motivation to perform your job might be due to pressure from work.

 It can also arise from other things like your personal life, or relationships.

-If you keep on slacking at work, they might fire you and this could become another problem.
+If you keep on slacking at work, they will fire you and this could become another problem.

 You need to get your mojo back, whatever is responsible for stealing your motivation has to leave.

 It is the motivation that gets us out of bed when we open our eyes, it prevents us from staying lazy all day long.